telavivmakers/geek_code/README.md

 They say you never get a second chance to make a first impression.

-The Geek, of course, doesn't believe any of that crap; on the internet, no one knows you're a dog, according to ancient meme.
-In any case this section allows you to list something about what you look like, conceivably for dating purposes or such nonsense.
+The Geek, of course, doesn't believe any of that crap; on the internet, no one knows you're a dog, according to an ancient meme.
+In any case, this section allows you to list something about what you look like, conceivably for dating purposes or such nonsense.
 Also it lets us start off with 'abcd' for age/beard/clothing/dimensions.

 A = Age
 ------